 Another great book is Junk Drawer Algebra:50 Awesome Activities That Don’t Cost a Thing by Bobby Mercer.
 Between the two books, you’ll have more than enough activities to incorporate into your hands-on homeschool.

 If you take a look at your home library, chances are you have enough books to homeschool for the entire year.
 You’d likely only need to supplement some language arts or reading and mathematics, but I would imagine you already have most everything you need to create your own unit studies.

 Another way to use what you have is to take a look at your local newspaper for current events.
-You can also add in some current events specifically designed for kids with publications and websites like Time for Kids or CNN 10 on Youtube.
+You can also add in some resources for current events for kids with publications and websites like Time for Kids or CNN 10 on Youtube.
 These sites are designed with younger viewers in mind and often relay current events in an age-appropriate manner.

 Teach Through Cooking and Grocery Shopping

 So much learning happens at the grocery store!
 Have your child help you plan the weekly menu and do some shopping alongside you.
 They can compare prices, estimate your total grocery bill, learn to stay within budget, and get experience using coupons or looking for discounts.
 You can also teach through cooking for a homeschool activity that benefits the whole family.